Common Issues encountered when installing memory cards:

 Power on the dash cam, and it should automatically detect the card.

 The dash cam may ask to format the card if it’s new.
 Confirm the prompt to proceed.
+On some dash cams you may need to manually format the memory card in the devices settings.

 Troubleshooting: